Top 5 Trails to Explore on Your Electric Unicycle in Queensland

 But before we hit the trails, let’s cover the essential legal context for Queensland riders in 2026—because the regulatory landscape is changing rapidly.

-Current Legal Framework (As of March 2026)
+Current Legal Framework (From 1 July 2026)

 Where You Can Ride (Current Rules)